Post-Glacial Flooding in Britain: FREE Full Flipbook + Evidence, Models & Maps

 What This Book Examines

-When the Last Glacial Maximum ended, Britain did not emerge into a dry, stable landscape.
-Instead, it inherited a hydrologically over-pressurised system shaped by three interacting forces:
+When the Last Glacial Maximum ended, Britain did not transition instantly into the stable landscape seen today.
+Instead, it inherited a destabilised hydrological system shaped by three interacting forces:

-• Eustatic sea-level rise from global ice melt
+Eustatic sea-level rise driven by global ice melt

 The Core Evidence